domug/domug.github.io/_posts/2020-12-03-first_post.markdown

 ---

 This is my very first post on my blog.

-I am a KMS Reboot user.
+I am a KMS Reboot2 user.

 My class is Shadower and currently on lv.
+248.

-248. lv.
+lv.
 250 is just around the corner!
 (Hopefully by the end of the winter break...)

 And 원기형 please 상향 shadower.